 - Updated policies and procedures

-And this year, even more changes are expected as the world continues to navigate restrictions, health and safety protocols, and social distancing measures due to COVID.
+And this year, even more changes are expected as the world continues to navigate restrictions, health, and safety protocols, and ongoing labor shortage challenges.

 So, it’s essential to make sure employees have easy access to the information they need to reduce the stress of these sudden changes.